 As Marie Forleo says, "Sometimes putting it off is a sign you need to call it off."

 If you want a daily practice in how to be true to yourself and an effective way to find emotional balance, start by observing the times you are procrastinating.
-And remember, all strategies for change begin with acceptance of where you are.
+And remember, all strategies for change begin with self-compassion and acceptance of yourself and where you are on the journey.

 For more personalized support and proven tools for change, contact us at email@example.com.